AdrianaGRO/beginner-python-projects/06_python_functions_karel/README.md

 This folder contains beginner-level Python projects focused on understanding and implementing functions and while loops.
 These projects build on foundational Python skills and reinforce key concepts such as code organization, condition-based iteration, reusable programming, and intelligent control flow.

-## 🏆 Project Status: IN DEVELOPMENT 🚧
+## 🏆 Project Status: COMPLETE
-**All 8 projects designed with advanced functions and while loop mastery!**
+**All 10 projects designed with advanced functions and while loop mastery!**
 - ✅ **Module Setup**: Foundation structure created and curriculum designed
 - ✅ **Project Planning**: Functions and while loops integrated for practical learning
-- 🚧 **Implementation**: Ready to build function and while loop projects
+- ✅ **Implementation**: 10 function and while loop projects completed
 - 🎯 **Goal**: Master functions, while loops, and intelligent programming patterns

 ## Key Takeaways